 - Variance and standard deviations

-Data analysts develop hypotheses—proposed explanations for a trend—then use data to figure out whether their hypothesis does or does not exist.
+Data analysts write a hypothesis and use data to figure out whether their hypothesis does or does not exist.
 An essential part of working as a data analyst is being able to test hypotheses.
 Here are the main topics you should cover to master testing hypotheses:

 - Formulating a hypothesis

 - Designing an experiment to prove a hypothesis